oanda/apidocs/v1/stream.md

 Client applications are recommended to utilize a backoff implementation for reconnection attempts.
 Implementation includes the [exponential backoff](http://en.wikipedia.org/wiki/Exponential_backoff).

 * For example, if your re-connection attempt recevies a HTTP error, back off for 1 second before initiating the next reconnection attempt.
 Double the back off interval until the connection is successfully established.
+*

+## Partners

+Please note that partners, while using our API, may be asked to restrict the number of instrument subscriptions and the number of active connections.
+Please get in touch with us to verify your application needs and requirements